Marcdertiger/cache-project/README.md

 ### Cache Memory

+Our cache is made up of three componenets: the cache controller, sram, and tram.
+The cache controller coordinates the access to main memory, and the cache memory from the main controller.
+The TRAM holds the values of the tag's from memory.
+SRAM holds the data.

 Have implemented a cache controller interface between the SimpleCompArch and cache memory.
 On memory access, it checks it the tag is in TRAM.
 Then can read and write to SRAM.
 The Fibonacci series outputs 0,1,1,2,3,5 as expected.